Clifton, Colorado

-Clifton is a census-designated place (CDP) and post office in and governed by Mesa County, Colorado, United States.
+Clifton is an unincorporated community, a census-designated place (CDP), and a post office in Mesa County, Colorado, United States.
 It is part of the Grand Junction, CO Metropolitan Statistical Area.
 The Clifton post office has the ZIP Code 81520.
 As of the 2020 census, the population of the Clifton CDP was 20,413.

 History

-The Clifton Post Office has been in operation since 1900.
-The community was named for cliffs near the town site.
+The Clifton, Colorado, post office opened on August 18, 1900 The community was named for cliffs near the town site.

 Geography

 Clifton is in central Mesa County, bordered to the west by the city of Grand Junction and to the northwest by unincorporated Fruitvale.
 The Colorado River forms the southern edge of the community.
 U.S. Route 6 passes through the center of Clifton, leading west 6 mi to the center of Grand Junction and east the same distance to Palisade.
 Interstate 70 passes along the northern edge of Clifton, with access from Exit 37 (I-70 Business).
 Colorado State Highway 141 leads south from US 6, 5 mi to U.S. Route 50.
 The Clifton CDP has an area of 6.1 sqmi, of which 0.07 sqmi, or 1.20%, are water.